aurmil/magento-force-store-code/README.md

 ## Installation
 Just download the "app" folder and paste it into the root directory of your Magento application.
 It will be merged with the existing "app" folder.

-No Magento files will be modified or extended/overridden.
+No Magento files will be modified, no extended class, no overridden method.

 ## Usage
 In __System > Configuration > General > Web > Url Options__, this extension adds a new option: __Force Store Code in Urls__